-Port of Olympia’s Len Faucher has left for a new job with Jones Stevedoring after nearly seven years as the port’s marine terminal director, the port announced Nov.
+After nearly seven years as the Port of Olympia’s marine terminal director, Len Faucher has left for a new job with Jones Stevedoring, the port announced Nov.
 30.

-Faucher became the Port of Olympia’s marine terminal director in January, 2015 after more than seven years as an operations manager with Connecticut-based ship brokerage firm Charles R. Weber.
+Faucher became the port’s marine terminal director in January, 2015 after more than seven years as an operations manager with Connecticut-based ship brokerage firm Charles R. Weber.

 “He has successfully fulfilled the commission goals of diversifying the port’s cargo portfolio by adding dairy cattle exports to Vietnam, organic grain imports from Turkey, a gold ore import from Europe, and rice imports from Thailand while maintaining strong relationships with existing log tenants Weyerhaeuser and Holbrook,” the port said of Faucher in a statement announcing his departure.